Canon 77D vs Olympus E-PL9

 |16.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |17.||Olympus E-M10||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the 77D has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 77D and the E-PL9 are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the E-PL9 followed on from the Olympus E-PL8.
+Both the 77D and the E-PL9 have been discontinued, but can regularly be found used on ebay.
+The E-PL9 was replaced by the Olympus E-PL10, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Olympus E-PL9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.